Check out University of Newcastle.

 - GPA of 2.75 or above and good academic standing to departure

-- Prerequisites: Level 2, 3, & 4 classes generally require significant experience in
+- Prerequisites: Level 2 & 3 classes generally require experience in the field, sometime

 transcript review, you do not have the necessary prerequisites, you will be asked